 With your naturalists, look for whales and dolphins along the submerged volcanic mountains of the Mazarrón Escarpment.
 Later, arrive in the deep natural harbor of Cartagena—a historic naval base where Phoenicians, Romans, and Moors all left their mark.
 Set out on foot to explore the city’s medieval fortresses and modernist houses, or glide along the streets on an electric Segway scooter—for a modern way to see this ancient city!
 For a striking visual of the times, walk to the lookout at Parque Torres and look down on the ruins of the Roman amphitheater, now placed back-to-back with a modern-day one.

 In sunny Valencia, old-world cafés mingle with Gothic cathedrals and futurist architecture.
 Visit the City of Arts and Sciences, an otherworldly cultural complex designed by native architect Santiago Calatrava.
 Explore the rich birdlife of Albufera Natural Park, one of the most important wetland areas on the Iberian Peninsula.
 Enjoy a lunch of traditional paella—Valencia’s signature dish.
-Hop aboard private fishermen’s boats along the marshy canals of the Albufera Lake ecosystem, where they cultivate rice and harvest shellfish for paella—and learn how to make a delicious paella in the city it was invented.
+Hop aboard private fishermen’s boats along the marshy canals of the Albufera Lake ecosystem, where they cultivate rice and harvest shellfish for paella.

 Wake up in Barcelona, and have breakfast on board.
-Disembark your ship and transfer to the airport for your return flight, or remain in Barcelona for an added stay.
+Disembark the ship and transfer to the airport for your return flight, or remain in Barcelona for an added stay.
+(B)

 This itinerary is subject to change.
 ExpeditionTrips.com is not responsible for itinerary changes.

-All accommodations aboard ship; all meals aboard ship; alcoholic and nonalcoholic beverages aboard ship; excursions; sightseeing and entrance fees; special access permits; transfers to and from group flights; use of kayaks and snorkeling equipment; services of expedition leader, National Geographic photographer, naturalist staff and expert guide; services of a ship physician; all gratuities; all port charges and service taxes.
+Accommodations aboard ship; meals aboard ship; alcoholic and nonalcoholic beverages aboard ship; excursions; special access permits; transfers to and from group flights; use of kayaks; services of expedition leader, National Geographic photographer, naturalist staff and expert guide; services of a ship physician; gratuities; port charges and service taxes.
 Subject to change without notice.

-Air transportation; extensions; passport; visa; immigration fees; travel protection plan; items of a personal nature including internet, laundry, etc.
+Air transportation; extensions; passport and visa fees; immigration fees; travel protection plan; items of a personal nature including internet, laundry, etc; fuel surcharge may apply.